v5ma/selfawarenetworks/b0316yrecorder.md

-b0316y
+b0316y Auto transcribed by Google Recorder, for a better transcription see the Whisper version of this same file.

-Audio Note: Transcription needs to be fixed.
+Title: Microtubules Consciousness Recursion

-Microtubules Consciousness Recursion
+Listen:

 00:00